Stain is easier to apply and less expensive than paint.

 Latex paint: Latex paints hold up against UV fading and are best used in locations with higher temperatures.
 These types of paints resist cracking and chipping, emit less odor, and have a shorter dry time than oil-based paints.

-Lasts longer than stain and covers imperfections better.
+Deck paint typically lasts longer than stain and covers imperfections better.

-Paint protects against sun damage, which is something to consider if your deck is in full sun or you live in a sun-soaked region
+Paint protects against sun damage, which is something to consider if your deck is in full sun or you live in a sun-soaked region.

-Wood decks expand and contract in the heat, causing paint to chip and peel over time
+Wood decks expand and contract in the heat, causing paint to chip and peel over time.

 More time- and labor-intensive, requiring extra steps as you need to treat your deck with a water-repellent wood preservative, add a layer of primer, a layer or two of paint, and then seal it with a clear polyurethane